wp-plugins/feedaggregator/readme.txt

 == Donate ==

-If you like the plugin, consider supporting the author: http://www.brownlowdown.net/webdev/feedaggregator#donate.
+If you like the plugin, consider supporting the author through http://www.brownlowdown.net/webdev/feedaggregator/#donate.

 == Changelog ==

+= 1.0.1 =
+* accepts "feed:" syntax in RSS address
+* option to open links in a new window
+* removed unused "rel" attribute in link when listing by latest entries

 = 1.0 =
 * Original release.

 == Upgrade Notice ==

+= 1.0.1 =
+New features: presents an option to open link in a new window; accepts "feed:" syntax in RSS address.

 = 1.0 =
 Original release.